 The assistance is in the form of instant tax credits that reduce your premiums.
 An added bonus is the lowering of out-of-pocket costs for deductibles and copays on Silver-tier plans if you qualify for the 100%-250% level.
 We can help you select an option that costs very little, or another choice that costs more, but has lower expenses that you potentially might have to pay.

-Obviously, the Bronze plan costs the least, since there is more potential exposure to high out of pocket costs.
-The Platinum option is the most costly since it is expected to pay the most expenses.
+The Bronze plan costs the least, since there is more potential exposure to high out-of-pocket costs.
+The Platinum option is the costliest since it is expected to pay the most expenses.
 The Silver plan is used in determining the amount of federal tax credit the consumer will ultimately receive.
 This is regardless of which of the four types of policies you select.
+Note: Many carriers do not offer Platinum or Catastrophic plans.

 Silver-tier policies are also the only option with a "cost-sharing" feature, which lowers your deductible and copay, if your household income is no more than 250% of the Federal Income Level (FPL).
 Thus, low and moderate-income individuals and families can save thousands of dollars when filing a large hospital claim.
-Typically, the average office visit copay reduces to $14 and the deductible to $229 when maximum (94%) cost-sharing is utilized.
+Typically, the average office visit copay reduces to $0-$10 and the deductible to $0-$500 when maximum (94%) cost-sharing is utilized.
+Often, the monthly premium is between $0 and $100.

 But you can never receive a credit that actually exceeds the cost of your coverage.
 Thus, if the calculated premium is $400 per month, and your subsidy is $450 per month, you will simply pay no premium, and you will not receive the extra $50 per month.
+Indiana has a limited number of available plans in all tiers compared to other states.
 NOTE: If you are a Native American, you may qualify for a zero cost-sharing plan, which results in no extra out-of-pocket expenses.
+A special application may be required.

 Inexpensive Catastrophic Options

 Persons under the age of 30 (since they tend to be the healthiest), can purchase catastrophic policies that are often lower in cost, although they will have more potential for larger out-of-pocket risk.
 These contracts are very popular with healthy persons that were previously uninsured.
-However,since they are not eligible for the Obamacare subsidy, "catastrophic" options should not be considered for lower-income situations.
+However, since they are not eligible for the Obamacare subsidy, "catastrophic" options should not be considered for lower-income situations.
+They are generally popular with young healthy adults.
+Applicants that meet "financial hardship" guidelines can purchase this plan regardless of age.

-UnitedHealthcare and Anthem (and a few other carriers) offer policies that are not directly sold through the Exchanges.
+Often, carriers offer non-compliant policies that are not directly sold through the Exchanges.
 Brokers (including our own website) offer coverage and easy-enrollment applications to Hoosier residents.
 Prices of policies and the size of the provider networks are nearly identical to Marketplace policies.
 Since there is no subsidy paid, these options are especially attractive to households with income above $95,000 (single persons with income above $50,000).

 Health Savings Accounts (HSAs) rates in Indiana continue to be a popular option for persons over the age of 30 that wish to keep premiums at a manageable level, and also receive some tax help for additional contributions.
 There is still a cap to the amount of money that can be deposited into these types of contracts.
 And your carrier continues to negotiate pricing discounts for you.